gridcapacitymap/gridcapacitymap-web/docs/overview.md

 - pydantic
 - celery

-Suggested way to grow is service-oriented architechture (SOA) using message queues to communicate between services.
+Suggested way to grow is service-oriented architecture (SOA) using message queues to communicate between services.

 ### Gridcapacity worker

 Gridcapacity is a standalone command-line interface (CLI) tool that provides easy integration with popular solutions to perform powerflow calculations for electrical networks.
-Currently gridcapacity focuses on working with Siemens PSSE and pandapower.
+Currently, gridcapacity focuses on working with Siemens PSSE and pandapower.

 Tech stack highlights: